-If you're a VAT-registered business find out how to account for import VAT on all goods brought into the UK if the UK leaves the EU with no deal.
+If you're a VAT-registered business find out when you can account for import VAT on your VAT Return (also called postponed VAT accounting) for goods brought into the UK in a no-deal Brexit.

-When to account for import VAT on your VAT return
+When you cannot account on your VAT Return

-- the goods are for use in your business
+- the goods you import are for use in your business

-- your VAT registration number is shown on your customs declaration, or EORI number if you are using the Customs Handling of Import and Export Freight (CHIEF) system
+- your VAT registration number is shown on your customs declaration, or EORI number that starts with GB if you’re using the Customs Handling of Import and Export Freight (CHIEF) system

 - customs warehousing

 - outward processing